-The calculation assumptions used for these six scenarios differ from the monthly scenario only in the treatment of own equity - equity has been completely excluded from the calculations, along with fixed assets, NPLs and any other non-interest bearing assets and liabilities.
+The calculation assumptions used for these six scenarios differ from the monthly scenario in the treatment of own equity - equity has been completely excluded from the calculations, along with fixed assets, NPLs and any other non-interest bearing assets and liabilities.
+For the aggregation of the calculation results for all currencies, positive changes are weighted by a factor of 50% as per paragraph 115(m) of EBA/GL/2018/02.
+A maturity-dependent post-shock interest rate floor in accordance with paragraph 115(k) of EBA/GL/2018/02 is also applied.